-First, practice an “elevator speech” for your poster—a 1-2 minute overview of the main story and takeaways.
+1. Practice an “elevator speech” for your poster—a 1-2 minute overview of the main story and takeaways.
 You can use this to briefly explain your poster, or answer questions such as “What’s your work about?”

-Second, practice showing a person the entire poster step by step—this may take 5-7 minutes.
+2. Practice showing a person the entire poster step by step—this may take 5-7 minutes.
 Many participants prefer to engage with posters as an interactive narrative, where they’re walked through the main ideas but may stop to discuss and ask questions.

-Third, practice explaining any figures or data that you have.
+3. Practice explaining any figures or data that you have.
 Just as many people pre-read journal articles by reading the abstract, then the figures, and then the conclusion, many people take in posters by reading the introduction, the figures and the takeaway messages.
 If you can explain each figure, you’ll be able to facilitate discussion about any part of your data.
 You may find that writing a good caption for your figures will help you to present them easily!

-Resource tables are interactive presentations of tools, resources, techniques and methods.
+Resource tables are interactive presentations of tools, resources, techniques, and methods.
 They take place at round tables within the ballroom.
 During an hour-long table session, moderators encourage people to visit new tables every fifteen minutes; however, this is not required, and people often arrive, join in to an existing discussion, and move to other tables at will.